Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Production cross sections for sphaleron and black hole

-In Fig.~\ref{UHECrossSection}, we show the relative sizes of the standard model NC/CC events \cite{Gandhi:1998ri} and the expected events from EW sphaleron and Black hole with various parameter choices.
-We found that the sphaleron and black hole interactions will become more and more important at higher energies as we expected: At low energies below $10^{6-7}$ GeV the standard model CC/NC neutrino-nucleon deep-inelastic scattering (DIS) dominates over other interactions as depicted by orange and brown lines.
+In Fig.~\ref{UHECrossSection}, we show the relative sizes of the standard model NC/CC cross sections \cite{Gandhi:1998ri} and the expected cross sections from sphaleron and black hole with various parameter choices.
+We use {\tt NNPDF 3.1} \cite{Ball:2017nwa} as the parton distribution function in the evaluation for CC/NC, sphaleron \cite{Ellis:2016dgb}, and black hole production processes.
+We find that the sphaleron and black hole interactions will become increasingly important at higher energies as we expected: at low energies below $10^{6-7}$ GeV the standard model CC/NC neutrino-nucleon deep-inelastic scattering (DIS) dominates over other interactions as depicted by orange and brown lines.
 In a narrow resonance region at the $W$-boson threshold at $E_\nu = m_W^2 / 2 m_e \simeq 6.3$ PeV, the $W$ production process, $\bar{\nu}_e e^- \rightarrow W^-$, dominates as depicted by the green, mountain shape line (Glashow resonance).
-Above $\mathcal{O}(100)$ PeV, the new high multiplicity events, induced by electroweak sphaleron and black hole, become important and eventually dominate over the standard model interactions.
-We depicted the sphaleron events and black events with the parameters: $E_{\text{Sph}} = 8-10$ TeV for sphaleron (purple band) and $M_D = 1-2$ TeV with fixed $x_{\min} \equiv M_{\min}/M_D = 5$ for black hole.
-We show $M_D =1$ TeV, $M_{\min} = 5$ TeV (red band) and $M_D = 2$ TeV, $M_{\min} = 10$ TeV (blue band) as our benchmark parameter choices.
-The bands for black hole are for various choices of number of extra dimensions $2 \leq n \leq 6$ from bottom ($n = 2$) to top ($n = 6$).
-Finally the observational results for neutrino-nucleon cross section are depicted by black dots with error bars, which are from the 6 years-long IceCube data.
-In particular, we take the high energy starting events (HESE) \cite{Aartsen:2017kpd,Bustamante:2017xuy}, whose starting points of cascade or track are located inside the IceCube detector.
+Above $\mathcal{O}(100)$ PeV, the new high multiplicity events, induced by electroweak sphaleron and black hole, become important and eventually dominate over the standard model CC/NC interactions.\footnote{CC/NC interaction cross section has dominant contributions at small parton fraction as $x \lsim 10^{-4}$ and cross section increase as $\sigma \sim E^{\delta}$ where the parton distribution fitted $x f_q (x) \sim x^{-\delta}$.
+In contrast, new physics (black hole or sphaleron) cross sections come from only large $x$ region as $x \gsim x_{\min} = E_{\min}^2/2m_N E_\nu \gsim 10^{-4}$.} We depict the sphaleron events and black events with the parameters: $E_{\rm Sph} = 8-10$ TeV for sphaleron (purple band) and $M_D = 1-2$ TeV with fixed $x_{\min} \equiv M_{\min}/M_D = 5$ for black hole.
+We take $M_D =1$ TeV, $M_{\min} = 5$ TeV (red band) and $M_D = 2$ TeV, $M_{\min} = 10$ TeV (blue band) as our benchmark parameter choices.
+The bands for black hole are for various numbers of extra dimensions $2 \leq n \leq 6$ from bottom ($n = 2$) to top ($n = 6$).
+Finally the observational results for neutrino-nucleon cross section are depicted by black dots with error bars, which are from the 6-years IceCube data.
+In particular, we take the High Energy Starting Events (HESE) \cite{Aartsen:2017kpd,Bustamante:2017xuy}, whose starting points of cascade or track are located inside the IceCube detector.